PdxCodeGuild/Full-Stack-Day-Class/practice-reviews.md

 * Add a function to the business class that returns the mean rating.
 * Implement top-level function for searching by name:
 Prompt for the a name of a business, and print out the average rating for that business and one review.
+* Implement a top-level function for searching for all reviews by a user:
+Prompt for the a name of a user, and print out all reviews for that user.

 # Part 2
+Did you notice how messy implementing searching for reviews by user was?

-In real life, data like this is _not modeled_ as hierarchical.
+Because it makes asking some questions difficult, data like this is _not modeled_ as hierarchical.
 This is so you can ask questions like "what are all the reviews I wrote?"
 Let's **denormalize** or break apart the hierarchy we currently have.